-Elgin Community College's radiography program is a JRCERT-accredited associate degree program which provides accessible and relevant education in accordance with the highest professional standards.
-The Program, in partnership with its clinical partners, will graduate competent radiographers that practice excellent patient-centered care to the diverse populations within the community.
+Elgin Community College's Radiography Program is a JRCERT-accredited associate degree program that provides accessible and relevant education in accordance with the highest professional standards.
+The program, in partnership with its clinical partners, will graduate competent radiographers that practice excellent patient-centered care to the diverse populations within the community.

-All radiography candidates must attend an information session prior to applying for admission to the radiography program.
+All ECC radiography candidates must attend an information session prior to applying for admission to the radiography program.
 All candidates must submit the following information/ documentation by December 15 for their application to be considered.
-If December 15 falls on a weekend, packets are due on the Friday before that date.
-Except in the case there is space available, late applications will be considered for the next year.
+If December 15 falls on a weekend, packets are due Friday before that date.
+Except in the case, there is space available.
+Late applications will be considered for the following year.

 All Candidates are evaluated using the following criteria: